cseanburns/personal_knowledge_mgmt/lecturetranscripts/7-managing-academic-sources.md

 The Gilmour & Cobus-Kuo (2011) article provides a nice list of BRM functions, which I'll go through in a second.
 We will use that list to evaluate a variety of BRMs on our own.
 By the way, note how I'm using the literature here.
-Specifically, note how I'm using the Gilmour & Cobus-Kuo article as a basis for our evaluation.
+Specifically, note that and how I'm using the Gilmour & Cobus-Kuo article as a basis for our evaluation.
 Ideally, this is what the literature is for---to help provide guidance or to use to build a case for something that we're examining.

 In any case, this article helps highlight the process---what it means to begin building our own databases of scholarly sources of information.